pippim/pippim.github.io/programs/mserve.md

 the closest desktop monitor.
 Also note that 18 minutes after booting, 4 `speech-dispatcher` jobs may appear in pulse audio.
 A dialog box prompt message appears and, jobs are killed if you respond `Yes`.
+- ***Volume submenu*** - Displays the Volume submenu which contains options for Volume Loudness Normalization.
+The options are *Pulse Audio*, *Analyze Maximum Volume*, *Analyze 'loudnorm' Filter*, *Update 'loudnorm' Filter*, *Analyze New Maximum Volume*, and *Create New Volume Playlist*
+- ***Repair Last Access*** - Repairs the Last Access Time for music song files.
+There are some applications that scan music files and reset the time to the current time.

-***NOTE:*** The *Enable TV Commercial Buttons* and *Enable FF/Rewind Buttons* dropdown menu options occupy the same space and replace each other when they are clicked.
+***NOTE:*** The *Enable TV Commercial Buttons* and *Enable FF/Rewind Buttons* dropdown menu options occupy the same menu line and replace each other when they are clicked.
 The button selection only effects the the current Playlist.
 Other locations and playlists maintain their own button selection.